 Play Black Ops Online

-I should tell you that playing Black Ops 2 (BO2) on-line is not for the faint of heart.
+I should tell you that playing Black Ops 2 (BO2) online is not for the faint of heart.
 The play is hard and fast, and if you're on a team with players that hate to lose, they will get after you if you're not helping the team.
-Players on-line like to win, so if you're not up to par on your play, you can play against the 'Bots'.
-'Bots' are the computerized players provided by the BO2 game under the 'Custom' games heading - you can choose the level and the amount of 'Bots' to play against, from 0 to 11.
-Playing against 11 'Bots' on the Veteran level can get pretty hairy - this will get your game play up to standards right away.
+Players online like to win, so if you're not up to par on your play, you can play against the 'Bots.'
+'Bots' are the computerized players provided by the game under the 'Custom' games heading—you can choose the level and the amount of 'Bots' to play against, from 0 to 11.
+Playing against 11 'Bots' on the Veteran level can get pretty hairy—this will get your game play up to standards right away.
 If I haven't scoped for awhile, I'll play against 11 of the bots on the lower levels to warm-up before going into a public room.
 This way, you'll be able to get used to centering your enemy, and scoping in quickly.

-A skilled sniper, coupled with the ability to 'Quick Scope', could actually run away with the game.
-'Quick Scope' is a term that used to describe not scoping all the way in - you would fire before actually seeing your target while the scope sighting was still black on earlier games such as Modern Warfare 3.
+A skilled sniper, coupled with the ability to 'Quick Scope,' could actually run away with the game.
+'Quick Scope' is a term that used to describe not scoping all the way in—you would fire before actually seeing your target while the scope sighting was still black on earlier games such as Modern Warfare 3.
 Since BO2, quick-scoping as it was became unusable since bullets would drift inconsistently every which way.
 On BO2, the term quick-scope changes to describe actually scoping in, and as soon as you see your target, you fire.
-On the opposite end of the spectrum is the term 'Hard Scope', which means to eye your target through your scope, line up your target with the cross hairs, then firing.
-Another term used in sniping is 'Drag Scope' which means to hard scope in, and quickly drag your cross-hairs over your target and shoot.
+On the opposite end of the spectrum is the term 'Hard Scope,' which means to eye your target through your scope, line up your target with the cross hairs, then firing.
+Another term used in sniping is 'Drag Scope,' which means to hard scope in, and quickly drag your cross-hairs over your target and shoot.
 It's done very quickly, and demands a lot of skill to get really good at - but a heck of a lot easier to do than Quick Scoping.
-The last type of sniper shot is the no-scope - used when the enemy is sudenly in your face.
+The last type of sniper shot is the no-scope.
+This is used when the enemy is sudenly in your face.
 No-scope is just lining up the cross hairs with your enemy.
 If your opponent is close enough, you have a very good chance of surviving.

 Below you will find a listing of each rifle, and the expected characteristics of the gun: